Tell-tale signs you need to get a new startup

 Bringing Climate Education to schools NOW!

-Climate Action Day is a live, online event produced by Take Action Global, that serves as the culminating celebration of the Climate Action Project, a six-week initiative involving 2.7 million people across 149 countries.
+Climate Action Day is a live, online event produced by Take Action Global, that serves as the culminating celebration of the Climate Action Project, a six-week initiative involving 3.4 million people across 152 countries.
 Each year, the event welcomes world leaders, climate scientists, youth activists, and artists and performers.
-Past honored guests and speakers have included HRH Prince William, Dr. Jane Goodall, and Sir David Attenborough.
+Past honored guests and speakers have included HRH Prince William, President Juan Manuel Santos, Dr. Jane Goodall, and Sir David Attenborough.
 During the event, students and teachers present questions to speakers and showcase solutions for climate change.
 Climate Action Project schools and classrooms are recognized for their efforts for the annual project and have the opportunity to share their ideas and creations.
 The event is free for all, broadcasted out to the world through streaming and social media, and designed for students of all ages.
 The recordings are Open Access and available year round.
 Please click the red Register button to register your class, and save-the-date to join us in this celebration of awareness, action, and impact for our planet.

 Hashtags: #ClimateActionDay, #ClimateActionEdu